Yuriks1/SPILABB1/README.md

 # Temperature_Converter

-Conversion of Celsius to Fahrenheit and Kelvin;
+Conversion of Celsius to Fahrenheit, Kelvin and Rankine;

 Specifics:
 Java SPI,